Apollo3zehn/PureHDF/doc/index.md

 #### Iteration

-Iterate through all link in a group:
+Iterate through all links in a group:

 ```cs
 foreach (var link in group.Children)